di0fref/claude/README.md

 - Migrations are run automatically on `npm run migrate`
 - Server uses nodemon for auto-restart during development
 - Frontend proxies API requests to backend during development
-- All passwords are hashed using bcrypt with salt rounds of 10
+- All passwords are hashed using bcryptjs with salt rounds of 10
 - JWT tokens expire after 24 hours

 ## Production Deployment